quantificial/demo-spring-ssl/README.md

 It is needed to generate a private key and public key.
 They could be self signed or purchase from authorized CA

+example of how to consume the ssl endpoint

+> github: spring-ssl-consumer

 ### generate ssl

 please refer to  https://github.com/quantificial/brain/wiki/OpenSSL